dll-wu/Panoramic_encoder/README.md

 Anaconda / Miniconda is recommended to set up this codebase.

-There are only minor differences between the model files named "panoramic_encoder.py" in different directories, e.g., the pre-trained model used for the Douban corpus is Bert-base-Chinese, not the English version.
+There are only minor differences between the model files named "panoramic_encoder.py" in different directories, e.g., the pre-trained model used for the Douban corpus is "Bert-base-Chinese", not the English version.

 You may use the command below:
 ```shell